Arguments for outsourcingFriday, December 16, 2005

 But however the firm’s motivation for replacing workers by providing training, seem to be identical to the motivation for outsourcing.
 As and how the company believes in improvising the quality and maximizing the services this could be done through software outsourcing as it allows for lower costs, even if quality reduces slightly or not at all, productivity increases which benefit the economy on aggregate.

 A famous economist has quoted some lines on this topic “anything that increases economic efficiency-whether by outsourcing or a hundred other things- is likely to cost somebody’s job.
 The automobile cost the jobs of people who took care of horses or made saddles, carriages, and horseshoes.”
 These quotes are so much true and fact, that it hardly allows the space to argue or debate whether the offshore software outsourcing is beneficial or not.
-It’s a “creative destruction” involving the discovery process where we find ways to produce goods and service involving less cost-effective which in return will make us rich.
+It’s a “creative destruction” involving the discovery process where we find ways to produce goods and services involving less cost-effective which in return will make us rich.
 A lamp of one nation provides light to all across the globe; forgetting its own root which is darkness.